Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Summary

 \section{Summary}

-The consistently treated,~quark one-loop vacuum fluctuations and proper renormalization of the parameters in the renormalized quark meson (RQM) model by matching the counter terms in the on-shell scheme with those in the modified minimal subtraction $\overline{\text{MS}}$ scheme,~give rise to significantly stronger ’t Hooft coupling $c$ and weaker explicit chiral symmetry breaking strength $h_{x} \text{ and } h_{y}$.~The critical end point (CEP),~gets upward lift in the phase diagram of the RQM model~\cite{vkkr23,skrvkt24} due to the above novel features and this upward jump of the CEP becomes significant in the phase diagram of the renormalized Polyakov quark meson (RPQM) model when Polyakov loop potential with or without quark back reaction gets added to the effective potential of the RQM model.~Placed higher up in the $\mu-T$ plane than the location of the CEP computed in the phase diagram of the curvature mass based parametrized Polyakov quark meson model with vacuum term ( called the PQMVT model) study in the Ref.~\cite{schafwag12},~the CEP in the RPQM model~\cite{skrvkt24},~lies closer to the estimated range of critical point positions in the QCD phase diagram : $T_{c} \sim (100 - 110)$ MeV and $\mu_{B} \sim (420 - 650) \Leftrightarrow \mu_{\cep} \sim (140 - 217)$ MeV given by the most recent results of different theoretical techniques~\cite{MishaConf}.~Therefore the mapping of the critical regions around the CEP of the RQM and RPQM models is essential.
+Consistent treatment of quark one-loop vacuum fluctuations and parameter renormalization in the renormalized quark-meson (RQM) model--by matching on-shell and $\overline{\text{MS}}$ counterterms--yields a significantly stronger 't Hooft coupling $c$ and weaker explicit chiral symmetry breaking ($h_{x}, h_{y}$).
+Consequently, the critical end point (CEP) shifts upward in the RQM phase diagram~\cite{vkkr23,skrvkt24}.
+This shift is further enhanced in the renormalized Polyakov-quark-meson (RPQM) model upon incorporating the Polyakov loop potential, with or without quark back-reaction.
+Located higher in the $\mu\text{--}T$ plane than the CEP of the curvature-mass-based PQMVT model~\cite{schafwag12}, the RPQM model CEP~\cite{skrvkt24} aligns closer to recent theoretical estimates of the QCD critical region [$T_{c} \sim 100\text{--}110$~MeV, $\mu_{B} \sim 420\text{--}650$~MeV $\Leftrightarrow \mu_{\text{CEP}} \sim 140\text{--}217$~MeV]~\cite{MishaConf}.
+Therefore, mapping the critical regions around the CEP in the RQM and RPQM models is essential.
 It is equally imperative to determine how vector interactions modify the phase diagrams, CEP locations, and surrounding critical fluctuations.
 Given the RQM model's propensity for a larger first-order transition line, identifying the critical vector coupling strength where the first-order line completely disappears into a smooth crossover is highly interesting.
 Determining this critical strength has important implications for the compact star equation of state and related astrophysical phenomenology.